scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - The required signatures for new certificates are implied by the currently valid TRC payload, and, in case of a TRC update, the predecessor payload.

-### Control-Plane Certification Path
+### Certification Path - Trust Anchor Pool

 The certification path of a control-plane AS certificate starts in a control-plane root certificate.
 The control-plane root certificates for a given ISD are distributed via the TRC.
+However, AS certificates and the corresponding signing CA certificates are **not** part of the TRC, but bundled into certificate chains and distributed separately from the corresponding TRC.
+This separation makes it possible to extend the validity period of the root certificate, and to update the corresponding TRC, without having to modify the certificate chain.
+To be able to validate a certification path, each AS must build a collection of root certificates from the latest TRC of the relevant ISD.
+The following section explains how to build a trust anchor pool.

-To be able to validate the certification path, the relying party must build a trust anchor pool, which consists of a set of control-plane root certificates from the available TRCs.
-Based on this pool, the relying party can select candidate certification paths and verify them.
+**Note:** Any entity sending information that is secured by the CP-PKI, such as control-plane messages, MUST be able to provide all the necessary trust material, such as certificates, to verify said information.
+If any cryptographic material is missing in the process, the relying party MUST query the originator of the message for the missing material.
+If it cannot be resolved, the verification process fails.
+For more details, see 4.2 "Signing and Verifying Control-Plane Messages".

-#### Trust Anchor Pool - TRC Selection {#trc-selection}
+#### TRC Selection For Trust Anchor Pool {#trc-selection}

 The selection of the right set of TRCs to build the trust anchor pool depends on the time of verification.
 The trust anchor pool is usually used to verify control-plane messages.
 In this case, the time of verification is the current time.
 However, if the trust anchor pool will be used for auditing, the time of verification is the point in time for which you want to check whether a given signature was verifiable.